jvns/mess-with-dns/README.md

 Two main disclaimers:

-1. There's no license yet, partly beause I don't think this code is very suitable for anyone other than me to run, there's a bunch of hardcoded stuff ("a wizard zines project") as well as a Honeycomb integration for metrics.
+1. There's no license yet, partly because I don't think this code is very suitable for anyone other than me to run, there's a bunch of hardcoded stuff like "a wizard zines project" and a metrics integration.
+Not sure if I'll add a license.
 2. Probably won't be very actively maintained.
-I'm very open to bugfix pull requests, though I can't guarantee I'll merge them in a timely manner.
 I have kept the site up for 3 years so far though and I plan to keep it running.